 I can personally attest to snake plants surviving several cold snaps down into the 40s at night, too.
 We generally experience those in the spring and in the fall after I’ve put some plants outside.
 As long as the soil doesn’t stay consistently wet, they are fine.

 The plants are generally fine with higher ambient humidity levels, though.
-It gets insanely humid here in Maryland in the summer, and the plants outdoors do just as well as the plants in my dry house!
+It gets very humid here in Maryland in the summer, and the plants outdoors do just as well as the plants in my dry house!

 When should I repot my snake plant?